homanhquan1812/YOLOHOME-Smart-Home-System/README.md

 > Basically, hosting a website that people can access can't depend on an offline database.
 That's why our team uses MongoDB Atlas to let it connect to Render, so that the website can work perfectly.

-# Known bugs
+# Known issues
 1. Page loading may take forever.
 If you face that issue, just reload the website.
 2. <b>Overall Board</b> can't update new data without reloading the website and it doesn't show percentage in Dark mode.
 3. Some features (<b>Change info, Settings, etc</b>) haven't been implemented.

-# Features that need to be added
-1. Middleware.
+4. No middleware.

 # Development status:
 > Finished.